Polimatk/Web/README.md

 # Web
-Local politics, for the 21st century.
+Web dashboard for Polimatk.
+[The Discord bot](/Polimatk/Discord) integrates with the dashoard.